stpauli98/MojDoktor/.serena/memories/project_overview.md

-# MojDoktor Project Overview
+# DoktorOnline Project Overview

 ## Purpose
-Landing page for MojDoktor - medical platform connecting patients with doctors in Bosnia & Herzegovina.
+Landing page for DoktorOnline - medical platform connecting patients with doctors in Bosnia & Herzegovina.
 Positioned as "Booking.com for doctors" with waitlist signup functionality.

 ## Tech Stack
 - **Framework**: Next.js 14 with TypeScript